Avant (album)

-Avant is the self-titled fifth studio album by American singer Avant.
-It was released on December 9, 2008 on Capitol Records.
+Avant is the fifth studio album by American singer Avant.
+It was released on December 9, 2008, on Capitol Records.
 Its first single, "When It Hurts" reached number 91 on the US Billboard Hot 100 and number 15 on the Hot R&B/Hip-Hop Songs chart.
 Its second single was "Break Ya Back (In a Good Way)".

 Critical reception

 Andy Kellman from Allmusic rated the album three and a half stars out of five.
 He felt that "on Avant, he goes both harder and softer [...]
 In between two poles is a typical Avant album, no bad thing.
 The album, in fact, contains the best opening three-song sequence of his career."